 Our favourite brush cutter for mowing through brambles is this tool from ParkerBrand.
 It is powered by a strong 52cc petrol motor which makes light work of any stray weeds, foliage or brambles.

-This model comes with two cutting tools as standard; the brush cutter attachment which is great for heavy vegetation as well as a wire strimmer for edging lawns and trimming other grassed areas.
+This model comes with two cutting tools as standard; the brush cutter attachment which is great for heavy duty tasks such as heavy vegetation as well as a wire strimmer for edging lawns and trimming other grassed areas.

 Its reliable, tough and makes clearing any dense foliage easy.
 Its our best brush cutter for brambles and can easily turn its hand to other clearing and tidying tasks too.